dancercasey/getlexaicoin/README.md

 **Event:** Page Lockdown, Appeal Failure, Ad Billing Misconduct

 **Summary:**
-Lexaicoin’s Facebook Page was locked without warning by Meta, citing vague “Community Standards” violations.
+Lexxaicoin’s Facebook Page was locked without warning by Meta, citing vague “Community Standards” violations.
 No prior notice, no clear infraction, and no functional appeal mechanism.
 Meta’s system demanded two-factor authentication via an unknown channel, failed to deliver the required code, and blocked all attempts to submit a response.

 **Actions Taken:**
 - Contest post removed